8secz-johndpope/graphQL-lb-prototype/README.md

-# POWERDRIVE GRAPHQL-API
+# GRAPHQL-API

-The project is to provide PowerDrive a central API and act as a microservice for different platform such as a mobile application, web app, or a 3rd party interfacing.
+The project is to provide client a central API and act as a microservice for different platform such as a mobile application, web app, or a 3rd party interfacing.

-It is based on ExpressJS with Loopback framework together with Apollo Server which will be running on top to act as a **GraphQL relay platform** in case PowerDrive server receive a request from another GraphQL clients so to interchange request and response with other 3rd party applications with both standard RESTful API and GraphQL.
+It is based on ExpressJS with Loopback framework together with Apollo Server which will be running on top to act as a **GraphQL relay platform** in case client server receive a request from another GraphQL clients so to interchange request and response with other 3rd party applications with both standard RESTful API and GraphQL.

 # Prerequisites
 You need to have at least NodeJS version 8 and onwards in order to run the following project.
 To install, please visit [NodeJS official site](https://nodejs.org/en/).